proswdev/mongoose-bcrypt/README.md

 # mongoose-bcrypt #

-Mongoose plugin encrypting field(s) with bcrypt and providing methods to verify.
+Mongoose plugin encrypting field(s) with bcrypt and providing methods to encrypt and verify.

 ## Installation ##